Civil Practice and Procedure in

 - Next steps for pro bono service in Maryland’s District Courts.

-In exchange for this FREE training, attendees must volunteer at three (3) consumer protection clinics through the Consumer Protection Project (CPP) or three (3) rent court clinics through the Tenant Volunteer Lawyer of the Day (TVLD) Program within 1 year of training.
+In exchange for this FREE training, participants must volunteer at (3) Courtroom Advocacy Project (CAP) Courthouse Clinics within (1) year of registering.
 Case support, access to a mentor, and malpractice insurance provided.

-This training is co-sponsored by the MSBA Young Lawyers Section and Veritext Legal Solutions .
+This training is co-sponsored by Pro Bono Resource Center of Maryland, the MSBA Young Lawyers Section, and Veritext Legal Solutions.